 Picnic breakfasts and lunches in the bush are a great way to enjoy the camp’s surrounding nature.

-Game drives are conducted in custom 4x4s, and the camp’s excellent and entertaining guides will stop at nothing to show guests as much wildlife as possible.
+Game drives in custom 4x4s led by the camp’s excellent and entertaining guides will stop at nothing to show guests as much wildlife as possible.

-Guided walks, hot air ballooning, village visits and birding add to the wealth of activities in the Mara, and are not to be missed.
+Guided walks, hot air ballooning, village visits, and birding add to the wealth of activities in the Mara are a central part of the safari experience.